bwlewis/irlba/README.md

 Version 2.2.0 also includes a new function, svdr()--another state of the art truncated SVD method based on the superb randomized SVD algorithm of Gunnar Martinsson and others.
 Both irlba() and svdr() work well.
-Svdr uses a block method and exhibits better convergence in problems where the largest singular values are clustered.
+Svdr uses a block method and often exhibits better convergence in problems where the largest singular values are clustered.
 See the documentation and examples in the package.
+(Block versions of irlba exists, but are not yet implemented by this R package--something coming in the future.)

 ## Deprecated features